FAA moves to protect safety oversight at manufacturers from interference by managers

 Boeing and other manufacturers will therefore work under the threat of having their ability to self-certify removed.

-The 2020 reform legislation created new penalties for supervisors who pressure employees raising safety concerns, established new whistleblower protections and set up safety reporting mechanisms for FAA’s frontline technical staff.
+The 2020 reform legislation created new penalties for supervisors who pressure employees raising safety concerns, established new whistleblower protections and set up safety reporting mechanisms for FAA’s front-line technical staff.

 Accordingly, the new FAA guidance requires senior management at airplane manufacturers to give a written commitment to protect any FAA-authorized representatives who report suspected interference, regardless of whether the allegation is substantiated.